yiannisha/dbmanage/README.md

-# Python-Database-Manager
+# DBmanage
-A database manager written fully written in Python.
+A single cli tool to manage all of your databases.